 (ii) Sustain.
 If the GAO sustains a protest, the GAO will also recommend corrective action and may recommend payment of reasonable protest costs, to include reasonable attorney fees.
 In some cases the GAO may also recommend payment of proposal preparation costs.

 (A) Corrective action should be accomplished pursuant to paragraph (g) below.
-A decision not to comply with a GAO recommendation for corrective action may only be made by SAF/AQC.
-Any recommendation not to comply with GAO’s corrective action recommendation must be coordinated with the focal point and forwarded through the SCO to SAF/AQC and AF/JACQ within 15 days of the date of the decision.
+A decision not to comply with a GAO recommendation for corrective action may only be made by the cognizant HCA.
+Any recommendation not to comply with GAO’s corrective action recommendation must be coordinated with the focal point and forwarded through the SCO to the cognizant HCA Workflow and AF/JACQ within 15 days of the date of the decision.

 (B) Potential costs may include attorney fees and in-house costs related to pursuit of the protest.
 Costs must be paid by the base or procuring activity.

 (3) Withdrawal.
-The protester may withdraw the protest, either because of corrective action taken by the Air Force or for other reasons.
+The protester may withdraw the protest, either because of corrective action taken by the Department of the Air Force or for other reasons.
 Once the protester gives notice of withdrawal to the GAO and the GAO closes its file, the contracting activity can resume all contractual actions.

 (e) Corrective Action

-(1) Corrective action may be taken by the Air Force at any time during the protest process or upon the recommendation of the GAO when a protest is sustained.
-Within five days of a decision to take corrective action (either voluntary or as recommended by the GAO), the contracting officer must provide a corrective action plan through their SCO to SAF/AQC and AF/JACQ.
-The contracting officer must notify SAF/AQC and AF/JACQ if there are any significant changes to the corrective action plan, if the corrective action will not be completed within 60 days, and when the corrective action is complete.
+(1) Corrective action may be taken by the Department of the Air Force at any time during the protest process or upon the recommendation of the GAO when a protest is sustained.
+Within five days of a decision to take corrective action (either voluntary or as recommended by the GAO), the contracting officer must provide a corrective action plan through their SCO to the cognizant HCA Workflow and AF/JACQ.
+The contracting officer must notify the cognizant HCA and AF/JACQ if there are any significant changes to the corrective action plan, if the corrective action will not be completed within 60 days, and when the corrective action is complete.
 The focal point should be copied on these messages.

 (f) Mandatory Stay of Award or Performance

-(i) Paragraph 33.104(c)(1) of the Federal Acquisition Regulation (FAR), in conjunction with DoD Class Deviation - Post Award Rights , state that if the protest is received within the following deadlines, the agency has to withhold award or, if award has been made, immediately issue a stop work order to the awardee:
+(i) FAR 33.104(c)(1), in conjunction with Class Deviation 2018-O0011, Enhanced Postaward Debriefing Rights, state that if the protest is received within the following deadlines, the agency has to withhold award or, if award has been made, immediately issue a stop work order to the awardee:

-(ii) The Air Force can override a stay in appropriate circumstances when it can show a requisite level of harm resulting from a delay of contract award or performance.
+(ii) The Department of the Air Force can override a stay in appropriate circumstances when it can show a requisite level of harm resulting from a delay of contract award or performance.
 A challenge to the override decision is brought before the Court of Federal Claims vice GAO.